Ruling keeps Arizona voting access measure on the ballot - KESQ

 “The single most important component in this initiative is that it prevents the Legislature from overturning the results of an election,” Pearson said.
 “And, it prevents Cyber Ninjas in green shirts from spinning around ballots on Lazy Susan tables again, and making a mockery of Arizona’s extraordinarily safe and secure election process.”

-The Supreme Court’s Wednesday evening rulings were the last word on a measure called the Predatory Debt Collection Protection Act backed by a California labor union and opposed by a new group organized by Arizona debt collection companies.
+The Supreme Court’s Wednesday evening rulings were the last word on a measure called the Predatory Debt Collection Protection Act.
+It’s backed by a California labor union and opposed by a new group organized by Arizona debt collection companies.

 The initiative would raise the amount of a home’s value shielded from creditors under the “homestead exemption” from $150,000 to $400,000, and boost the value of vehicles, cash and other possessions shielded from creditors.
 It also caps interest rates on medical debts and adds yearly inflation adjustments.